Nashville Predators: Early playoff exits (2018–2020)

-John Hynes era (2020–present)
+John Hynes era (2020–2023)

+Continued playoff struggles (2020–2023)

 On January 7, 2020, John Hynes was hired as the third head coach in the Predators' franchise history.
 In Hynes' first game as coach, Pekka Rinne became the second Predators goaltender to score a goal in a 5–2 win over the Chicago Blackhawks.
 The team's season would come to an abrupt end two months later when the league suspended operations due to the COVID-19 pandemic.
 The Predators advanced to the 2020 playoffs, but were defeated by the Arizona Coyotes in the qualifying round.
-The Predators returned to the playoffs in 2021, but were defeated by the Carolina Hurricanes in the First Round.
+The Predators returned to the playoffs in 2021, but were defeated by the Carolina Hurricanes in the first round.

-The Predators hosted the Tampa Bay Lightning at Nissan Stadium in their second outdoor game, the 2022 NHL Stadium Series, on February 26, 2022, losing 3-2 in front of a crowd of 68,619.
-They clinched the 2022 playoffs, but were swept by the eventual Stanley Cup champion Colorado Avalanche in the First Round.
+The Predators hosted the Tampa Bay Lightning at Nissan Stadium in their second outdoor game, the 2022 Stadium Series, on February 26, 2022, losing 3–2 in front of a crowd of 68,619.
+They clinched the 2022 playoffs, but were swept by the eventual Stanley Cup champion Colorado Avalanche in the first round.

-In February 2023, David Poile announced that he would retire as general manager of the team at the end of the season.
-He will be succeeded by former Predators coach Barry Trotz.
+In February 2023, David Poile announced that he would retire as general manager of the team at the end of the 2022–23 season, and that former head coach Barry Trotz would succeed him, effective June 30, 2023.

+Andrew Brunette era (2023–present)

+On May 31, 2023, Trotz announced that the team had hired former player Andrew Brunette as the fourth head coach in franchise history.
+In the 2023–24 season, the Predators finished as the first wildcard, but lost to the Vancouver Canucks in six games in the first round of the 2024 playoffs.

 Team information

 Facilities

 The Nashville Predators have played their home games at Bridgestone Arena since their inaugural season in 1998.
 Opened in 1996, Bridgestone Arena is a multi-purpose venue in downtown Nashville.
-The Predators' practice facility is located at Centennial Sportsplex, a multi-use athletic complex located next to Centennial Park.
-Both facilities are owned by the Metropolitan Government of Nashville and Davidson County.